yu961549745/VSCodeHighlightForMaple/README.md

 + string: surround with "", and handled escaping but ignore its correctness.
 + variable: surround with ``, and handled escaping but ignore its correctness.
 + support extensions: mpl,mph.
-+ see "/syntaxes/maple.json" for detaial.
++ see "/syntaxes/maple.json" for detail.

 Push this folder to "%VS Code Install Path%\resources\app\extensions" and restart VS Code.